V-Sekai/manuals/decisions/20230823-speech-to-blendshapes.md

-# Developing a Unified Model for Speech-to-Facial Shape Generation Using Outlines 〰 Library
+# Proposed: Developing a Unified Model for Speech-to-Facial Shape Generation Using Outlines 〰 Library

 ## Metadata